michaelkamphausen/jsCalendar/readme.md

 # Requirements

 * [jQuery](http://jquery.com/) or [Zepto.js](https://github.com/madrobby/zepto)
-* [Modernizr](http://www.modernizr.com/) or the included Modernizr custom build using a reduced subset
+* [Modernizr](http://www.modernizr.com/) or the included Modernizr custom build using a reduced subset.
+If Modernizr is not initialized, 3D animations will not be supported.

 # Usage